Clemapfel/mousetrap/docs/04_widgets.md

 column_view.push_back_column("Column 03");
 ```

-To add a column add a later point, either to the start, end or at a specific position, we use `ColumnView::push_front_column`, `ColumnView::push_back_column`, or `ColumnView::insert_column`, respectively.
+To add a column at a later point, either to the start, end or at a specific position, we use `ColumnView::push_front_column`, `ColumnView::push_back_column`, or `ColumnView::insert_column`, respectively.
 Each of these functions takes as their argument the title used for the column.

-Once we have all our columns set up, we can add child widgets either by using \a{ColumnView::set_widget} or the convienence function `push_back_row`, which adds a row of widgets to the end of the table:
+Once we have all our columns set up, we can add child widgets either by using \a{ColumnView::set_widget} or the convenience function `push_back_row`, which adds a row of widgets to the end of the table:

 ```cpp
 column_view.push_back_row(Label("1 | 1"), Label("1 | 2"), Label("1 | 3"));